maximilianpfau/pfaulab/content/home/people.md

   # Choose which groups/teams of users to display.
   # Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Our Team
-    - Principal Investigators
-    - Researchers
-    - Grad Students
-    - Administration
-    - Visitors
+    - Group M. Pfau
-    - Alumni
+    - Group K. Pfau

 design:
   # Show user's social networking links? (true/false)